An International Student’s life in Australia is not a walk in the park.

 ℹ️ Where can I get more help?

-If you need further information regarding taxes or tax return, then you should check ATO (Australian Taxation Office) website.
+If you need further information regarding taxes or tax return, then you should check the ATO (Australian Taxation Office) website.

 Also, to know more about taxes and superannuation, check our guide for that here.